| | | |

 The mittens knit up quickly in super bulky yarn, and the simple design makes for a relaxing and enjoyable knit.

-There is a video tutorial to help you to knit the thumb of a mitten over on my YouTube channel here.
+There is a video tutorial to help you knit the thumb of a mitten over on my YouTube channel here.

 • Please do not copy, sell, redistribute, or republish this pattern.